Corfe Castle: Royal castle

-A castle was founded at Corfe on England's south coast soon after the Norman Conquest of England in 1066.
+A castle was founded at Corfe on England's south coast soon after the Norman conquest of England in 1066.
 The royal forest of Purbeck, where William the Conqueror enjoyed hunting, was established in the area.
 Between 1066 and 1087, William established 36 such castles in England.
 The castle stood 21 m tall atop a 55 m high hill.
 Sitting as it does on a hill top, Corfe Castle is one of the classic images of a medieval castle.
 However, despite popular imagination, occupying the highest point in the landscape was not the typical position of a medieval castle.
 In England, a minority are located on hilltops, but most are in valleys; many were near important transport routes such as river crossings.

 Unusually for castles built in the 11th century, Corfe was partially constructed from stone indicating it was of particularly high status.
 A stone wall was built around the hill top, creating an inner ward or enclosure.
 There were two further enclosures: one to the west, and one that extended south (the outer bailey); in contrast to the inner bailey, these were surrounded by palisades made from timber.
 At the time, the vast majority of castles in England were built using earth and timber, and it was not until the 12th century that many began to be rebuilt in stone.
 The Domesday Book of 1086 records one castle in Dorset; the entry, which reads "Of the manor of Kingston the King has one hide on which he built Wareham castle", is thought to refer to Corfe rather than the timber castle at Wareham.
 There are 48 castles directly mentioned in the Domesday Book, although not all those in existence at the time were recorded.
-Assuming that Corfe is the castle in question, it is one of four the Domesday Book attributes to William the Conqueror; the survey explicitly mentions seven people as having built castles, of which William was the most prolific.
+Assuming that Corfe is the castle in question, it is one of four the Domesday Book attributes to William the Conqueror; the survey explicitly mentions seven people as having built castles, of whom William was the most prolific.

 In the early 12th century, Henry I began the construction of a stone keep at Corfe.
 Progressing at a rate of 3 to 4 m per year for the best part of a decade, the work began in around 1096 or 1097 and was complete by 1105.
 The chalk of the hill Corfe Castle was built on was an unsuitable building material, and instead Purbeck limestone quarried a few miles away was used.
 By the reign of King Stephen (1135–1154) Corfe Castle was already a strong fortress with a keep and inner enclosure, both built in stone.
-In 1139, during the civil war of Stephen's reign, Corfe withstood a siege by the king.
+In 1139, during the civil war of Stephen's reign, Corfe withstood a siege by the King.
 It is thought that he built a siege castle to facilitate the siege and that a series of earthworks about 290 m south-southwest of Corfe Castle mark the site of the fortification.